TRaSH-Guides/Guides/docs/Downloaders/Deluge/Basic-Setup.md

 ------
 !!!
 Note
-    Settings that aren't covered means you can change them to your own liking or just leave them on default.
+    Settings that aren't covered means you can change them to your liking or just leave them on default.

 ------